-Airflow Incidents and Task Observability
+Airflow Alerts and Task Observability

 Overview

-Integrate Monte Carlo with Airflow to see Airflow DAGs & Task Runs that may have led to a Monte Carlo Incident.
+Integrate Monte Carlo with Airflow to see Airflow DAGs & Task Runs that may have led to a Monte Carlo Alert.
 When a data incident occurs, finding the the right DAG and Task that caused it can be cumbersome.
 The Monte Carlo Airflow integration makes finding the root cause simple and decrease your time to resolution.

 How Airflow Callbacks Work